bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 * For downloads (easy, can use the CLI).
 * For uploads (harder, must use the SDK).

-Valid for a default of 3,600 seconds.
+Valid for default of 3,600 seconds.
 Can change timeout with `expires-in [TIME_IN_SECONDS]` argument.

 * Users given a pre-signed URL inherit the permissions of the person who generated the URL for GET/PUT.

 Examples ...

 * Allow only logged-in users to download a premium video on the S3 bucket.
-* Allows an ever changing list of users to download files by generating URLs dynamically.
+* Allows an ever-changing list of users to download files by generating URLs dynamically.
 * Allow a user to temporarily upload a file to a precise location in the bucket.

 ## S3 Storage Classes